Bringing Black Friday to B2B: The Ultimate Guide

 Book a call to find out how Hokodo’s payment terms solutions can help you to increase sales and grow your B2B e-commerce business.

 Black Friday may not immediately appear to be directly applicable to B2B.
 Indeed, as we’ve learned, for sellers in some industries it will be more difficult to pull off.
 However, this pre-Christmas period of deals and discounts will fuel consumer demand, ultimately creating a positive knock-on effect for many merchants, marketplaces and manufacturers.
 Are you ready to capitalise on that opportunity?
+Check out this infographic for more top tips and expert advice on how to make sure your B2B Black Friday goes off with a bang.

 SHARE ON: